muneerah1992/Leaf-Classification/README.md

 This project is a contributing between me and [@Dhuha1996](https://github.com/Dhuha1996)

-for Research Methodologies course.
+for Application of AI course.

-Special Thanks for Prof. Alaa Sagheer for his continuous support.
+Special Thanks for DR. Raid Alzubi for his continuous support.

 ## Getting Started